Lor-Saba/Code-Injector/README.md

 <img title="Edge"    src="readme-resources/browsers/no_edge.png"    style="width: 64px;"/>
 <img title="Safari"  src="readme-resources/browsers/no_safari.png"  style="width: 64px;"/>

-otherwise you can download, build and install the repository manually.
+otherwise you can download and install the repository manually.

 - download the repository,
+- *(optional)* to apply changes to the src and rebuild:
   - launch `npm install` to download the dev-dependencies,
   - launch `grunt` to build the extension,
   - a *dist* folder should have been generated containing the local version of Code-injector,
-- load that folder into your browser:
+- load the *dist* folder into your browser:

   - **Firefox:**
   go to `about:debugging` and load it as temporary extension